 Deep impregnation into dry wood to condition, rejuvenate, and protect.

-Thinning putty into a slurry for filling small cracks
+Thinning putty into a slurry for filling fine cracks and small holes.

 Differences in the colour tone of linseed oil from batch to batch are a result of the growing and harvesting conditions of a particular season.
 It is not a result of processing and has no particular bearing on the quality of the oil.